 Because we only stayed the weekend in Kyoto, we relied a lot on walking and hailing cabs.
 If I could do it all over though, I would have looked further into the logistics of transportation before arrival and mapped out my directions better.
 Or, better yet, I would have rented a bike!!

 Walking through the endless red torii gates of this shrine was one of my favorite experiences in Japan.

 Fushimi Inari-taisha is a shrine built for the god of rice (Inari).
-Situated at the base of a mountain, on pillars surrounding the area are statues of foxes who sit as messengers for the shrine.
+Situated at the base of a mountain, the shrine is surrounded by on pillars and statues of messenger foxes.

 Go to Arashiyama Bamboo Forest.

 On the weekend or during the day, and especially on a holiday, it is going to be exceptionally busy.
-The trails are narrow, and people are constantly stopping to take photographs or watch out for carriages.
+The trails are narrow, and people are constantly stopping to take photographs.
 If you want to try and avoid this, I’d recommend an early morning, weekday visit.

 This is also free (if you just walk on the path) and is on the JR line.

 Just a walk down the street, Arashiyama Monkey Park was hands down the best $4 I spent in Japan.